99x-incubator/interns-portal/README.md

 web - consists with the client side of the application which was developed using angularJS

+## Setup Development Environment in Local Machine
+###1 Angular Client (Frontend)
-For begin, download this project and run the following commands in your terminal:
+For begin run the following commands in your terminal:

 | **Step** | **Command** |**Description**|
 |---|-------|------|